 Note:For secure application content, your news reader must support BASIC authentication.

-For more information on using external applications, refer to Section 24.2, "Working with External Applications."
+For more information on using external applications, see Section 37.2, "Working with External Applications."

 Only authenticated users can view secure RSS feeds.
 If a user is not authenticated and the RSS feed is secured, the user will not see any content in the RSS Viewer unless the external application specifies PUBLIC credentials.